The hierarchy of readiness for learning... what kind of help is needed?

 The realm of teaching and tutoring

 Is there a need for extra skill-building and skill repetition?
 Needs in this realm can also be addressed as a team effort with additional individual attention in reading or math classes plus tutoring.

-Models for observation and reflection
+Models for observation

 In considering the needs or challenges of a child, it is important to try to form the clearest idea of which hierarchy or hierarchies might need to be addressed.
 These are:

 • Medical/constitutional – the realm of the physician, as well as the therapeutic eurythmist and/or homeopathist guided by the physician.

 • Soul/psyche – the realm of the parent, priest or psychologist

 • Developmental/pedagogical – the realm of the teacher

 1. Home life

 4. Mainstream labels with deeper connections